stefanszeke/post_app/README.md

 run `docker-compose up -d` from root </br >
 in subsequent runs just run `docker-compose start` </br >
 or `docker-compose stop` to stop the container </br >
+(on windows: make sure docker desktop is running)

 </br >